freewind-demos/typescript-eslint-react-demo/README.md

-TypeScript Eslint Demo
+TypeScript Eslint React Demo
 ===========================

+Use eslint react rules to lint code

 ```
 npm install
-npm run lint
+npm start
 ```

-will see some lint errors
+It will open page on browser automatically.